vryy/4C/doc/readthedocs/tut_fsi_preexo_2d.rst

    ``./baci-release [inputdirectory]/your_example.dat [outputdirectory]/outputprefix``

-(in the BACI-directory; of course, you may choose a different directory as well, if you take care for the path names).
+(in the |FOURC|-directory; of course, you may choose a different directory as well, if you take care for the path names).
 The results are then written to the result directory with the prefix you chose.

 The FSI problem with a partitioned solver
 -----------------------------------------

-Here, we create the BACI input file for the FSI problem, that is solved using a partitioned scheme, which means that the fluid and the solid problem are solved sequentially.
+Here, we create the |FOURC| input file for the FSI problem, that is solved using a partitioned scheme, which means that the fluid and the solid problem are solved sequentially.
 For a monolithic scheme, see :ref:`the section below<tut_fsi_preexo_2d:monolithic>`.

-After running the baci executable without boundary condition and header information, we have created the ’default.head’ and ’default.bc’ file` that we are now supposed to edit.
+After running the |FOURC| executable without boundary condition and header information, we have created the ’default.head’ and ’default.bc’ file` that we are now supposed to edit.

 *header-file*